- Exocrine pancreatic insufficiency in dogs: A comprehensive guide to diagnosis and treatment

 2. Intestinal diseases

-3. Liver disease
+3. Liver diseases

 4. Endocrine diseases

 Conditions such as diabetes mellitus can also cause digestive problems and weight loss.
-A blood sugar test helps rule out this possibility.
+A blood sugar test helps to rule out this possibility.

 5. Maldigestion and malabsorption syndromes